preciofishbone/OmniaDocsG2/pages/page-types/page-type-settings/index.rst

 Enable Automatic Archive
 ***************************
-Using this option you can activate automatic archiving for the Page Type.
+Using this option you can activate automatic archiving for pages created from this Page Type.
+When a page is automatically archived, it is deleted and placed in the archive, the same way as when an editor deletes a page manually.

 Here's a Tenant Page Type as an example:

 .. image:: automatic-archive.png